tuftsdatalab/tuftsWorkshops/docs/omics/intro-to-alphafold2/06_pymol_viz.md

     For example there are lots of studies examining what a particular protein structure looks like when bound to ions, when it’s chemically modified, or when its in larger complexes

-- Protein interactions/multimers might not be captured in the [PDB](https://www.rcsb.org/) database.
+- Protein interactions/multimers might not be captured in the [PDB](https://www.rcsb.org/){:target="_blank" rel="noopener"} database.
 Given this, AlphaFold2’s multimeric prediction might not be reflective of the true interaction structure.
 - Proteins can also contain disordered regions (i.e. loops), which are difficult to crystallize and as such AlphaFold’s prediction of these disordered regions is bound to be poor.

 AlphaFold2 is indeed a powerful tool but just be aware of what it is prediciting and if any of the items mentioned above interfere with the study question you are using AlphaFold2 to answer!